The Mexican Spitfire's Baby

 The Mexican Spitfire's Baby is a 1941 American comedy film directed by Leslie Goodwins and written by Charles E. Roberts and Jerome Cady.
 It is the sequel to the 1940 film Mexican Spitfire Out West.
 The film stars Lupe Vélez, Leon Errol, Charles "Buddy" Rogers, ZaSu Pitts, Elisabeth Risdon and Fritz Feld.
 The film was released on November 28, 1941, by RKO Pictures.

 Plot

-The Lindsays decide to adopt a war orphan, except this refugee turns out to be a glamour girl 20-something orphaned during World War One.
+On their wedding anniversary, the Lindsays find themselves in the midst of an argument.
+To help them settle down, Uncle Matt reaches out to Lord Epping for assistance in getting a war orphan.
+However, Uncle Matt fails to specify which war, resulting in Lord Epping selecting a World War I orphan named Fifi, a glamour 20-something girl.
+The situation becomes problematic for Uncle Matt and Dennis, as their wives would be displeased if they found out.

+In an attempt to conceal Fifi's presence, Uncle Matt takes her to the Bide-A-While Inn.
+However, Miss Pepper, an observant individual, becomes suspicious of this couple who share the same last name.
+Trouble ensues when Uncle Matt assumes the role of Lord Epping, and Fifi's boyfriend Pierre arrives in search of her.